 Certificates created using IIS do not have the option to include a SAN.
-Use the script in Create a domain certificate, which includes a SAN with the certificate created.
+Use the script in Create a domain certificate, which includes a SAN, with the certificate created.

-Before installing ArcGIS Notebook Server, you must have at least a base deployment of ArcGIS Enterprise 10.7 ready.
+Before installing ArcGIS Notebook Server, you must have at least a base deployment of ArcGIS Enterprise ready.
 During the setup process, you will federate your new ArcGIS Notebook Server site with your ArcGIS Enterprise portal.
 ArcGIS Notebook Server can be installed on a machine that has other ArcGIS Enterprise software (of the same version) installed.

-It's recommended that you configure your organization's domain name service (DNS) to include fully qualified domain name (FQDN) entries for the ArcGIS Notebook Server site.
+It's recommended that you configure your organization's domain name system (DNS) to include fully qualified domain name (FQDN) entries for the ArcGIS Notebook Server site.
 Portal for ArcGIS will request the FQDN of the site when you federate.

 Supported web browsers

-- Google Chrome
+- Google Chrome version 111 and later

-- Mozilla Firefox
+- Mozilla Firefox version 102 (ESR)